 Non-compete agreements are allowed in Kentucky, and courts will enforce clauses reasonably drawn to protect the employer’s interest and secure employees’ right to pursue work in an open labor market.

-Is a Non-Compete Agreement Legally Enforceable in Kentucky?
+Legally Enforceable in Kentucky?

 The Kentucky courts have held that a non-compete agreement must be reasonable in scope and purpose.
 The courts will analyze “reasonableness” by examining the duration of the contract, the geographical restriction of the agreement, and the purpose of the restriction.